François Pierre-Alype: Prefect in France

 Pierre-Alype was called to France by the former Minister of the Colonies, who became Minister of the Interior, Albert Sarraut.
 He was appointed Prefect of Charente-Maritime at the start of the WWII in February 1940, and there acquired a reputation as an anti-communist.
 He then became, by decision of the Minister of the Interior of the Vichy regime, Adrien Marquet, prefect of Gironde from August 1940 to May 1942.
-Being a follower of Philippe Pétain, he applied the Révolution nationale, in which he interned people including gypsies, communists and others to the Camp de Mérignac, then handed them to the Nazi Germans to be executed in the Souge camp in Gironde.
+Being a follower of Philippe Pétain, he applied the Révolution nationale, in which he interned people including gypsies, communists and others to the Camp de Mérignac, then handed them to Nazi Germany to be executed in the Souge camp in Gironde.

 However, he was later ousted and went on the run at the end of the war, as he was sentenced to death in absentia by the Bordeaux court of justice on 21 October 1946 for having "voluntarily maintained intelligence with a foreign power in times of war".
 He later surrendered himself and appeared at the Military Prosecutor's Office in Recherches-Midi, Paris, and was acquitted on 20 February 1955 by the Paris Military Tribunal.